Treatment

 Methylphenidate

-Treatment with methylphenidate, when the brain fatigue becomes prolonged or chronic, should not produce side effects but enhance quality of life.
+Treatment with methylphenidate, when brain fatigue becomes prolonged or chronic, should not produce side effects but enhance quality of life.
 Therefore, adjusting the individual dose and careful follow-up of the patient is very important.

 It is noteworthy that methylphenidate is currently the only approved treatment for ADHD/ADD.
 More research is needed before methylphenidate can be used for brain fatigue.

-The dopamine stabilizer OSU6162
+The Dopamine Stabilizer OSU6162

-In two studies, one pilot study and one follow-up study, we have investigated the effect of OSU6162 (not available on the market) for brain fatigue.
-Half of the participants suffered from brain fatigue after a traumatic brain injury and half after stroke.
+In two studies, one pilot study and one follow-up study, we investigated the effect of OSU6162 (not available on the market) for brain fatigue.
+Half of the participants suffered from brain fatigue after a traumatic brain injury and half after a stroke.
 Brain fatigue was the participants’ central concern.
 We found that it is possible to reduce brain fatigue for some, but it did not work for everyone.
 OSU6162 appears to be a milder substance compared to methylphenidate.